capejs/capejs/content/api/router.md

 After setting the anchor part of URL, this method choose a component according to the routing table.

-When this component is different from the component mounted currently, it unmounts the latter and mount the former.
+When this component is different from the component which is mounted currently, it unmounts the latter and mounts the former.
+When this component is same with the component mounted currently it calls the `#refresh` method of mounted component.

 Lastly, the `#notify()` method is executed.